Skip to contents

 • complete person-by-item rectangular data.

 The returned bundle standardizes the responses to {0, 1}, pivots them to a one-row-per-person wide CSV, stores the corresponding person covariates, and records the mfrmr estimates that should be compared externally.
+It also records the actual mfrmr optimizer controls, MML engine, terminal gradient, convergence status and severity, and inference-readiness decision.
+A fit that is not inference-ready remains available for convergence review, but its estimates should not be used for inferential comparison with ConQuest until the convergence issue is resolved and the model is refit.

 Comparison targets

-• residual variance sigma2: compare directly;
+• residual variance sigma2: compare after confirming the same latent-scale and variance parameterization;

 • item estimates: compare after centering because the Rasch location origin remains constraint-dependent;